-Explore the Imperial City on Foot
+Explore the Imperial City on foot

-The imperial city of Cusco was the capital of the Inca empire and is buzzing with culture and history.
+Cusco was the capital of the Inca empire and is buzzing with culture and history.
 When you visit, you’ll want to make the most of your time here and visit the most significant sites in the city.
 You’ll surely be visiting Machu Picchu and many other archaeological sites and museums, but what about the modern-day culture in this city?

 Our Cusco walking tour is the best way to see what the city offers behind the scenes and takes you to some of the busiest parts of the Inca capital.
 On this tour, you'll start at the vibrant traditional San Pedro market.
 You'll then walk through Cusco's streets while learning about its history and culture.